Assistant Professor of Environmental Science

 When biologist Meagan Krupa thinks about sustainability of the natural world, her perspective takes in wide-ranging factors from environmental justice to natural resource economics, from fish passage to stream ecology, and much more.
 She believes that complex interactions of social-ecological systems are best understood by interdisciplinary study.

 As a Fulbright scholar in 2006, Meagan traveled to coastal towns of Chile to apply this multidiscipline approach to an analysis of socio-economic and ecological effects of salmon farms.
-As an APU faculty member in both the Liberal Studies Department and the Environmental Science Department, Meagan draws on her National Science Foundation-funded research that combines her passion for biology, political science and economics.
+As an APU faculty member in the Environmental Science Department, Meagan draws on her National Science Foundation-funded research that combines her passion for biology, political science and economics.

 Looking back on your undergraduate career, what do you wish you’d known then about succeeding in your field?

 I have so many interests and fields in my background, I’m having a hard time answering!

 But I do know what it takes to succeed in the Environmental Science Department at APU: A willingness to gain valuable field experience from the very start of a student’s academic career.